CalLaliberty/Clay_Laliberty_WEB601Assignments_Batman/README.md

 # 🔍 Overview:

-This project is a tribute to the Dark Knight himself – Batman! 🦇 Embrace the world of Gotham City through the lens of React, bringing the iconic superhero to life in the realm of web development.
+This project is a tribute to the Dark Knight himself – Batman! 🦇 Embrace the world of Gotham City through the lens of Angular, bringing the iconic superhero to life in the realm of web development.